walkjivefly/LOC-Extension/README.md

 Exchange is any exchange name supported by the embedded ccxt snapshot (version 1.9.262).
 Quotes **must** be used according to the same rules as for GETPOLONIEX().

 Ticker is a currency pair from the ccxt unified API.
 **NOTE**: The format of the ticker is different from that for GETPOLONIEX().
 The valid values depend on the exchange being addressed.
+They are generally coin/coin, eg: ETH/BTC when buying/selling ETH and paying/getting paid in BTC.

 Datacode is one of the ccxt supported data items for the fetch_ticker function.
 The one you'll probably use most is "last".